dev-cycles/contextive/docs/adr/0006-language-server-distribution-strategy.md

 ### .NET Publishing Options for the Language Server

-As per [ADR-0002](0002-language-&-framework-selection.md), Contextly uses F# and .NET 6.0 for the Language Server.  .NET offers a number of [deployment models](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
+As per [ADR-0002](0002-language-&-framework-selection.md), Contextive uses F# and .NET 6.0 for the Language Server.  .NET offers a number of [deployment models](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
 The main two modes are:

 1. _self-contained_ - an app that includes the .NET runtime and libraries and the application and all dependencies.
   * Pros: